 Observation 3: zombies are uncanny.
 Incomprehensible, yet incomprehensibly familiar...

 In Episode 1, a black man and his son are hiding out in their house, the only two humans surrounded by zombies.
-They save the main character, Fred Grimes, who also has a kid, but Fred is white.
+They save the main character, Rick Grimes, who also has a kid, but Rick is white.
 Is that just a coincidence?
 Of course (not).
 Black is in contrast to white, which would mean-- foreshadowing-- that the black guy is going to become quite dark.

 But for now, why hasn't he and his son left town?
 Because wife got turned, and husband couldn't bring himself to re-kill her.
 And so zombie wife is still shuffling up and down the driveway, coming or going, staying or leaving?
 He's going to stay until he can finally put her to rest, there's some unfinished mourning to do.

 The scope won't help.
-Incomplete mourning has left this man trapped in his own head, and so day in and day out he tries to (not) shoot her, repeating it over and over, working through it until he masters the material.
+Incomplete mourning has affected his trigger finger, not his eyes, and so day in and day out he tries to (not) shoot her, repeating it over and over, working through it until he masters the material.

 He can spend the rest of his life repetition compulsioning if he wants, but time marches forward and like everything else in life it comes down to a binary choice: he'll either get over her or get with her.
 It is inevitable.